-Numerous studies are now showing that coffee drinkers have a lower risk of many serious diseases, some of which kill millions of people per year.
+Various studies show that coffee drinkers have a lower risk of many serious — and even fatal — diseases.

-Here are 6 graphs that will convince you that drinking coffee is a good idea.
+Here are 6 graphs that may convince you that drinking coffee is a good idea.

-Type 2 diabetes is characterized by elevated blood sugars in the context of insulin resistance or an inability to secrete insulin.
+Type 2 diabetes is characterized by elevated blood sugar levels caused by insulin resistance or an inability to secrete insulin.

-A massive review study that looked at data from 18 studies, with a total of 457,922 participants, found that coffee consumption was linked to a significantly reduced risk of type 2 diabetes (4).
+A review of 18 studies with a total of 457,922 participants found that coffee consumption was linked to a significantly reduced risk of type 2 diabetes (

-According to this study, each daily cup of coffee may lower the risk of type 2 diabetes by 7%.
-People who drank 3–4 cups of coffee per day had a 24% lower risk.
+According to this review, each daily cup of coffee may lower your risk of this condition by 7%.
+People who drank 3–4 cups per day had a 24% lower risk.

-This is an important finding given that type 2 diabetes is one of the biggest health problems in the world and currently afflicts over 300 million people.
+This is an important finding given that type 2 diabetes is one of the biggest health problems in the world, currently affecting more than 300 million people.

 Alzheimer’s disease is the most common neurodegenerative disease in the world and a leading cause of dementia.